The Four Winds Agency shared a link.

 Born in Tacoma WA, Richard moved to Orlando at the age of 3 (with the help of his parents).
 He grew up playing neighborhood football, exploring the woods close to his house, drawing, building models and pursuing photography.
 Self described as an indoor kid, it wasn’t until 2002, on a mission trip down the Amazon River, that the outdoor bug started to get him.
 He has since camped and hiked part of the Appalachian Trail, Zion National Park, Bryce Canyon, part of the Grand Canyon, the Guadalupe Mountains, as well as parts of Washington State, and the Sapa Mountains in North Vietnam.
 If he’s not in front of a computer, you’ll probably find him either hiking or kayaking somewhere interesting with a camera in his possession.

-We recently have had several occasions to work with Rick Blount.
+We recently have had several occasions to work with Richard Blount II.
 We were thoroughly impressed with his skill as a photographer and felt that he was actually working with us, as a partner would do.
 He was able to take our vague ideas and turn them into the perfect photograph and the perfect ad layout.
 He exceeded our expectations and we would highly recommend him to anyone else who is in need of “creative genius”.

 Robert W. Simmons |

 I am more than satisfied with our website.
-Rick is extremely responsive to all our needs by providing creative solutions and ideas for best ways to market our organization and completes everything in a timely manner – even in those “quick-turnaround” times.
-I highly recommend Rick Blount for his talents and skills for web design but also because of his integrity, honesty and concern for others in our community and the world.
-He is a blessing to us and all who come in contact with him.
+Four Winds Agency is extremely responsive to all our needs by providing creative solutions and ideas for best ways to market our organization and completes everything in a timely manner – even in those “quick-turnaround” times.
+I highly recommend Four Winds for their talents and skills for web design but also because of their integrity, honesty and concern for others in our community and the world.
+They are a blessing to us and all who come in contact with them.